chronoDave/leaf-db/README.md

 Fields cannot start with `$` (modifier field) or contain `.` (dot-queries).
 Values cannot be `undefined`.

 `insert()` will reject on the first invalid doc if `strict` is enabled, otherwise invalid docs are ignored.

-Insertion takes place _after_ all docs are validated, meaning no data will be inserted if `insert()` rejects.

 `leaf-db` does not keep track of when docs are inserted, updated or deleted.